Stakes Profile: Risen Star

 Below is a closer look at winning running styles by decade.

-The majority of Risen Star winners have come from Fair Grounds since 1991, but 4 of the last 10 winners shipped in from Gulfstream.
+The majority of Risen Star winners have come from Fair Grounds since 1991, but in the last 10 years winners have been evenly split between Fair Grounds and Gulfstream.
 Winners have generally raced within the last 35 days.

 Median Days Since Last Race: 28

 The chart below represents the last three Brisnet Speed Ratings earned by the Risen Star winner, and includes the winning figure for the Risen Star.
 In instances where a starter did not have three consecutive Brisnet Speed Ratings leading into the Risen Star, the line starts with most recent.
 For example, the top most line at “2 Races Back” belongs to 2003 winner Badge of Silver, who only has two consecutive Brisnet Speed Ratings leading into the race.